We're offering 100+ scholarships worth £10,000 each for home students starting a taught postgraduate course in 2019.

 - You come from one of the most deprived areas of the country as defined by the government's IMD (Indices of Multiple Deprivation) database.
 If your postcode IMD value is 16,250 or less, you meet this criteria.
 Please note this information only covers addresses in England.

 - You come from an area where it is unusual for people to go to university.
 This is defined by the government's classification called Polar 3, to meet this criteria your address must fall into quintile 1 or 2 in the young participation quintile or the Adult HE qualification quintile.
-Please note this information only covers address in the UK.
+Please note this information only covers addresses in the UK.

 To check your eligibility for the two postcode criteria above, use the postcode lookup tool.
 We'll use the home address where you lived during your last year of school or college.